-Cooking Class: What accommodations are necessary to allow my child to fully participate?
+Cooking Class: What accommodations are necessary to allow the food-allergic student to fully participate?
 Can allergen-free recipes be used?
-If my child does not Want to participate, what alternatives are there?
+If my child does not want to participate, what alternatives are there?

 Science: Are food items/allergens used in experiments or science projects?
 How will this be addressed?

 Foreign Language Class: Is there any food sharing?
 How will we ensure that my child can fully and safely participate?

 School Events: What is the plan to ensure my child’s full participation in important events including field day, honor society breakfasts, prom, etc.?
 Who will be there to administer epinephrine if it is needed?